michaellenaghan/libhttp/doc/UserManual.md

 =====

 LibHTTP is small and easy to use web server.
-It may be embedded into C/C++ host applications or used as a stand-alone server.
+It may be embedded into C host applications or used as a stand-alone server.
 See `Embedding.md` for information on embedding LibHTTP into host applications.